-Natasha resides in Raleigh with her husband, her daughter, and her two pups.
-She enjoy exercise (especially yoga and walking around her neighborhood), traveling, and being with her family.
+Natasha resides in Raleigh with her husband and two children.
+She enjoys tap dancing, theatre, and being with her family.

-Caroline is a Licensed Clinical Social Worker, which allows her to practice therapy independently in the state of North Carolina.
+Caroline is a Licensed Clinical Social Worker (LCSW), which allows her to practice therapy independently in the state of North Carolina.
 Caroline has always had a passion for helping others and brings a high level of commitment and compassion to the clients and families with whom she works.
-She has been working in the mental health field for over 14 years and her clinical areas of interest include supporting individuals and families experiencing anxiety, behavioral disorders, adjustment difficulties, ADHD, PTSD, depression, and parent-child relational difficulties.
+Caroline’s clinical areas of interest include supporting individuals and families experiencing anxiety, behavioral disorders, adjustment difficulties, ADHD, depression, and parent-child relational difficulties.

-Caroline’s extensive training in Parent Child Interaction Therapy sparked her interest in working with young children (ages 2.5-7).
-She has also sought training and clinical supervision in Child Centered Play Therapy, as well as more directive forms of play therapy, for use with young children.
+Caroline’s approach to therapy incorporates strategies derived from her clinical training in Internal Family Systems, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, and Parent Child Interaction Therapy.
 Caroline feels strongly that clinical work with children and adolescents involves a high level of parental participation (through family sessions, parent consultations, direct observations of parent/child interactions, etc.).
 She believes that parental involvement is essential for treatment progress and the maintenance of positive outcomes.
-In addition to working with children and adolescents, Caroline also enjoys counseling adolescents and adults dealing with adjustment difficulties, depression, anxiety issues, and/or familial/parenting conflict.
-While Caroline often pulls from a Cognitive Behavioral Therapy framework with older children and adults, she utilizes creative and interactive interventions to encourage various mediums of communication, including play, art, sand tray, and physical movement.
-Within the community, Caroline has relationships with various community agencies, schools, and providers to make referrals, provide case consultation upon request, and to assist in linking families and individuals with appropriate services.
+In addition to working with children and adolescents, Caroline also enjoys counseling adults and young adults dealing with adjustment difficulties, depression, anxiety issues, and/or familial/parenting conflict.
+Caroline’s IFS training has bolstered her clinical work and provided a helpful framework for exploring many of life’s stressors through a lens of both curiosity and compassion (for self and others).